imundo/datePicker-con-AngularJs-/README.md

  |  | | **tip:** _Do not mix it with datepicker-toggle for a more stable behavior_
 datepicker-mobile="" | String | true | Set to `false` to force override of mobile styles.
 Especially useful for using desktop-style pagination control in mobile apps.

-## Options
+## Optiones
-Angular datepicker allows you to use some options via `attribute` data
+Angular datepicker le permite usar algunas opciones a través de los datos del atributo `attribute`

 #### Títulos personalizados